-the team focus condition (Time 1: b = 0.85, SE = 0.28, p = 0.001; Time 2: b = 0.38, SE = .23, p = 0.047; Time 3: b = 0.61, SE = .24, p = 0.005; all one-tailed tests of the directional hypothesis that system focus [system focus condition] > system focus [team focus condition]).
+Manipulation checks.
+The results of three generalized linear mixed models accounting for nesting of participants within teams and multiteam systems showed that participants in the system focus condition were consistently more likely to report a system focus than participants in the team focus condition (Time 1: b=0.85, SE=0.28, p=.001; Time 2: b=0.38, SE=0.23, p=.047; Time 3: b=0.61, SE=0.24, p=.005; all one-tailed2 tests of the directional hypothesis that system focus [system focus condition] > system focus [team focus condition]].
 That is, our system focus manipulation successfully increased the relative salience of the multiteam system identity vis-à-vis the team focus manipulation.

 Hypothesis tests.
-Table 1 presents descriptive statistics while Table 2 shows the results of the hypothesis tests.
-In the regressions, we used contrast coding for the identity focus conditions (system focus = +0.5, team focus = -0.5) as this allows for the straightforward interpretation of the regression parameters as main effects and interaction rather than conditional effects.
+Table 1 presents the study's descriptive statistics while Table 2 shows the results of the hypotheses tests.
+In the regressions, we used contrast coding for the identity focus conditions (system focus = +0.5, team focus = -0.5), as this allows for the straightforward interpretation of the regression parameters as main effects and interaction rather than conditional effects.